stvkoch/fluxis/README.md

       doWithSelector: function(args) {
         args = args || {};
         this.data = args.data||{};
-        return args.selector||''; //only 'dispatch to listens that expect selector' see Config object }
+        return args.selector||''; //only 'dispatch to listerns that expect selector' }

     };